percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 ensured by making it impossible for an media distribution device to gain access to keys needed to decrypt or authenticate the actual media content sent between conference participants.
-At the same time, the framework allows for the media distribution device to modify certain RTP headers; add, remove, encrypt, or decrypt RTP header extensions; and encrypt and decrypt RTCP packets.
+At the same time, the framework allows for the Media Distributors to modify certain RTP headers; add, remove, encrypt, or decrypt RTP header extensions; and encrypt and decrypt RTCP packets.
 The framework also prevents replay attacks by authenticating each packet transmitted between a given